The Importance of Personal Hygiene for Children

 Oral Hygiene

-One of the most obvious good habits is oral hygiene to help prevent gum disease and bad breath using clean water.
+One of the most important aspects of personal hygiene for kids is oral hygiene which helps prevent gum disease and bad breath using clean water.
 This practice should be part of every child’s daily routine with doctors recommending a good brushing at least twice a day.
 While your child is young you can ensure their teeth are brushed but once they’re a little more independent it can become trickier.
 This is why starting the habit early is a must.
-To start off with you should supervise your child when they brush their teeth.
+To start with you should supervise your child when they brush their teeth.
 You can also brush your teeth with them so they can imitate and learn from you.
 Brushing teeth should last for at least two minutes and should be the primary cleaning method.
-Feel free to add flossing and mouth wash as you see fit.
+Feel free to add flossing and mouthwash as you see fit.
 Remember to use products that are safe for children.

 Proper oral hygiene does not happen overnight so start early.
 Practice makes perfect so start now and help them keep that winning smile.